tank-ankita/task-schedular/README.md

 - Developer.java: Represents a developer with fields id and name.
 - Main.java: The application's entry point that provides a menu-based interface for users.

-## Testing
-**Running Tests Using IntelliJ**

-- Right-click on the `test` folder and select "Run All Tests".

-**Test Coverage**

-- DeveloperTest.java: Tests adding and managing developers.
-- TaskTest.java: Tests creating tasks and checking their properties.
-- TaskSchedulerTest.java: Tests core functionality like task execution, dependency handling, and searching.

 ## Contributing